 By using SQL statements, developers easily carry out various functional database operations such as creating, updating, and deleting data.

 As data volumes grow, and technology becomes increasingly complex, it is becoming more important to optimize MySQL databases properly to deliver end-user experience and to lower infrastructure costs.
-MySQL performance tuning tools can help database professionals quickly identify bottlenecks, target insufficient operations through review of query execution plans and eliminate any guessing games.
+MySQL performance tuning tools can help database professionals quickly identify bottlenecks, target insufficient operations through a review of query execution plans, and eliminate any guessing games.